Our Adoption Mission for Hopeful Adopting Families (HAP’s)

 We are working on adoption and foster care reform.
 We strive to make adoption more affordable for certified families.
-Download our innovative, user-friendly app available for Android and iOS users and join our free growing social group.

 Our nonprofit organization is primarily ran on grants, sponsors, and generous donations.
 We have a shop as well that helps us fund our programs, so we always appreciate support through our merch!

 We have trusted adoption agencies we recommend to help expecting mother’s (EM’s) and adopting families with all the legal parts of the adoption process.
 We have chosen them because these agencies do not charge thousands of dollars upfront to HAP’s and provide no results.
 They are licensed, legitimate, and working toward the same goals as us for the best possible outcome for adopting families.

 We are working at making adoption more affordable for certified families by partnering with these types of agencies because we want to see your family thrive and you invest that money you would have given to a for-profit agency, into your family.